LEARN SOMETHING NEW

 Allow For A Slight Delay In Communication

 Sometimes there is a delay in communicating through technology.
 Allow space for your therapist to intervene and interject as you and your spouse work through problems.
 This is especially important if you and your partner have a volatile relationship.
-Without being in the room together, the therapist can struggle to help you not damage each other and work on emotional safety if you don’t give them space.
+Without being in the room together, the therapist can struggle to help you not damage each other.
+They also won’t be able to help you work on emotional safety if you don’t give them space.
 They can’t stop you from talking or fighting as easily on a computer.

 Circumstances dictate, at times, your ability to make it into a therapist’s office.
 You aren’t able to come in for sessions because your car breaks down, the weather is bad or you forgot about the session and are running late.
 Video sessions can be a good alternative in these situations.
 It’s also helpful when you live in a location that is difficult to find services.
 You don’t have to drive 2 hours to a therapist’s office when doing Telehealth.